 - You may feel comfortable to move around, and the pain may even subside by walking.

-Following signs are the signs of true labour:
+Following are the signs of true labor:

 - Change in the foetal activity; it may decrease or increase in comparison to normal activity.

 - The contractions will be centred on your pelvic region.

 - You will experience contractions at regular intervals, and they will become more intense as you move closer to delivering your baby.

 You will experience pain in true labour that will begin from your back and come towards your lower belly, in contrast to false labour, where the pain may only be felt around the abdominal region.
 You should call your doctor as soon as you experience the symptoms of true labour.

 Your doctor or midwife will guide you properly about the labour and the birthing process.
 You will also be told when you would be required to go to the hospital.